czyzby/gdx-lml/mvc/README.md

 Make sure to check `gdx-autumn` and `gdx-lml` changes as well - both of these projects are heavily used by the `gdx-autumn-mvc`.

 1.6 -> 1.7:

 - `StandardViewResizer` now correctly detects how the passed viewport should be updated. `StandardCameraCenteringViewResizer` is now deprecated.
+- It is now possible to access `Skin` instances internally stored by a `SkinService`.

 1.5 -> 1.6: